jgthms/marksheet/_posts/2015-08-07-css-responsiveness.md

 Usually, you want to focus on the full width **desktop** version first, as it features a more complex design that includes columns, hover states, absolute positioning, floats etc.

-But designing the **mobile** version first is actually _easier_ considering a **["HTML is almost 100% responsive out of the box"](http://fluidity.sexy/)**.
+But designing the **mobile** version first is actually _easier_ considering **["HTML is almost 100% responsive out of the box"](http://fluidity.sexy/)**.
 Most web designs on mobile are only focusing on vertical layouts, with no or very few columns, because scrolling is **natural** on mobile devices.

 Using [the Flow](/css-the-flow.html) is straightforward to design a mobile site: just order your HTML elements in the way you want them to be displayed.
 Simply by writing your HTML code, you're _already designing your mobile website_.
 Header first, menu afterwards, then your content, and a footer at the end. _Voilà_!